rbisdorff/Digraph3/docSphinx/pearls.rst

    ...        ra2.value()-ca2.value(), ra1.value()-ca1.value())
     26 -12 -23 -19

-Now we obtain the Bachet ranking *'a4' (26) > 'a3' (-12) > 'a1' (-19) > 'a2' (-23)*.
+Now we obtain the ranking 'a4' (26) > 'a3' (-12) > 'a1' (-19) > 'a2' (-23).
 This ranking result is less well correlated with the given outranking digraph, but corresponds in fact to the actual Copeland ranking.

 .. code-block:: pycon
    :linenos: